OCR-D/spec/logging.md

 for later analysis should be provided.
 STDERR only contains error messages that cause the program to terminate (see [Loglevel ERROR](#ERROR)).
 STDOUT should only contain outputs that are maximum of the log level INFO (see [Loglevel INFO](#INFO)).
+For automated workflows it is recommended to save STDERR only.

 ### Analyze applications
 All applications executed during workflow have to write there logging to STDERR and STDOUT.
 Since both outputs are used to analyze the program flow and possible errors and the performance